-Deposits with fiscal agent comprise funds held by the Washington County Department of Support Services, Finance Division, in the County's cash and investment pool on behalf of the District.
+Deposits with fiscal agent comprise funds held by the Washington County Department of Support Services, Finance Division, on behalf of the District.
 Unrealized gains and losses as well as interest earnings are allocated from total County earnings based on the proportion of District funds to total County funds.

-(A Component Unit of Washington County, Oregon) Notes to Basic Financial Statements (Continued) June 30, 2007 (Dollars in thousands)
+(A Component Unit of Washington County, Oregon) Notes to Basic Financial Statements (Continued) June 30, 2009 (Dollars in thousands)